 Do you like to keep up with the latest hot books?
 Want to read books you wouldn’t normally pick up?
 Have some friends who enjoy discussing books (maybe over wine and snacks)?
-Consider starting a book club!
+Consider starting (or joining!) a book club!

-Will you meet monthly, all year round, or will you skip summers or holiday months?
+- Will you meet monthly, all year round or will you skip summers or holiday months?
 Will you rotate through members houses, or will you meet at a coffee shop or restaurant?
 Is there a leader or will facilitators rotate?
 Will the books be chosen by consensus several meetings in advance or will the discussion leaders for upcoming meetings choose the books?

-Wondering how to find books to read?
-Once you’ve decided whether you’re mad for mysteries, fascinated by fiction in general, inspired by biographies and memoirs, or looking for the “real stories” in non-fiction, you’ll find various ways to come up with titles.
+- Wondering how to find books to read?
+Once you’ve decided whether you’re mad for mysteries, fascinated by fiction in general, inspired by biographies and memoirs or looking for the “real stories” in non-fiction, you’ll find various ways to come up with titles.

-Finally, as the facilitator, you’ll want to come to the discussion prepared to keep the conversation moving.
+- Finally, as the facilitator, you’ll want to come to the discussion prepared to keep the conversation moving.
 Check out these helpful sites: